<?xml version="1.0" encoding="UTF-8"?>

 <itunes:author>Evelyn Ariah</itunes:author>

-<description><![CDATA[<p>In this episode of Forty In Motion, we talk about what happens when your life looks fine on the outside but internally you feel disconnected from yourself.
-This is a conversation about identity shifts, burnout, and the emotional impact of major life transitions like military retirement, empty nest seasons, career changes, and long seasons of caregiving and responsibility.</p><p><br></p><p>Evelyn Ariah shares her personal experience of retiring after more than two decades of military service, navigating depression, isolation, and the loss of identity that can follow when structure and roles suddenly change.
-This episode explores what it feels like to lose touch with who you are, even while still functioning in everyday life, and what it actually takes to begin rebuilding from that place.</p><p><br></p><p>If you are a woman navigating midlife transition, emotional burnout, reinvention, or a season where you feel like you do not fully recognize yourself anymore, this conversation is for you.
+<description><![CDATA[<p>Your life can look completely fine on the outside while something inside you feels disconnected.
+This episode of Forty In Motion is about that exact gap.</p><p><br></p><p>We talk about what happens when your life looks fine on the outside but internally you feel disconnected from yourself.
+This is a conversation about identity shifts, burnout, and the emotional impact of major life transitions, including military retirement, career changes, and long seasons of caregiving and responsibility.</p><p><br></p><p>Evelyn Ariah shares her own experience of retiring after more than two decades of military service, navigating depression, isolation, and the loss of identity that can follow when structure and roles suddenly change.
+This episode explores what it feels like to lose touch with who you are, even while still functioning in everyday life, and what it actually takes to begin rebuilding from that place.</p><p><br></p><p>If you are a woman navigating a life transition, emotional burnout, reinvention, or a season where you do not fully recognize yourself anymore, this conversation is for you.
 It is not about quick fixes.
-It is about awareness, honesty, and learning how to move forward when your identity no longer fits the life you are living.</p>]]></description>
+It is about awareness, honesty, and learning how to move forward when your identity no longer fits the life you are living.</p><p><br></p><p>Follow Forty In Motion for more honest conversations on identity shifts, life transitions, and reinventing yourself at any age.</p>]]></description>

-<content:encoded>&lt;p&gt;In this episode of Forty In Motion, we talk about what happens when your life looks fine on the outside but internally you feel disconnected from yourself.
-This is a conversation about identity shifts, burnout, and the emotional impact of major life transitions like military retirement, empty nest seasons, career changes, and long seasons of caregiving and responsibility.&lt;/p&gt;&lt;p&gt;&lt;br&gt;&lt;/p&gt;&lt;p&gt;Evelyn Ariah shares her personal experience of retiring after more than two decades of military service, navigating depression, isolation, and the loss of identity that can follow when structure and roles suddenly change.
-This episode explores what it feels like to lose touch with who you are, even while still functioning in everyday life, and what it actually takes to begin rebuilding from that place.&lt;/p&gt;&lt;p&gt;&lt;br&gt;&lt;/p&gt;&lt;p&gt;If you are a woman navigating midlife transition, emotional burnout, reinvention, or a season where you feel like you do not fully recognize yourself anymore, this conversation is for you.
+<content:encoded>&lt;p&gt;Your life can look completely fine on the outside while something inside you feels disconnected.
+This episode of Forty In Motion is about that exact gap.&lt;/p&gt;&lt;p&gt;&lt;br&gt;&lt;/p&gt;&lt;p&gt;We talk about what happens when your life looks fine on the outside but internally you feel disconnected from yourself.
+This is a conversation about identity shifts, burnout, and the emotional impact of major life transitions, including military retirement, career changes, and long seasons of caregiving and responsibility.&lt;/p&gt;&lt;p&gt;&lt;br&gt;&lt;/p&gt;&lt;p&gt;Evelyn Ariah shares her own experience of retiring after more than two decades of military service, navigating depression, isolation, and the loss of identity that can follow when structure and roles suddenly change.
+This episode explores what it feels like to lose touch with who you are, even while still functioning in everyday life, and what it actually takes to begin rebuilding from that place.&lt;/p&gt;&lt;p&gt;&lt;br&gt;&lt;/p&gt;&lt;p&gt;If you are a woman navigating a life transition, emotional burnout, reinvention, or a season where you do not fully recognize yourself anymore, this conversation is for you.
 It is not about quick fixes.
-It is about awareness, honesty, and learning how to move forward when your identity no longer fits the life you are living.&lt;/p&gt;</content:encoded>
+It is about awareness, honesty, and learning how to move forward when your identity no longer fits the life you are living.&lt;/p&gt;&lt;p&gt;&lt;br&gt;&lt;/p&gt;&lt;p&gt;Follow Forty In Motion for more honest conversations on identity shifts, life transitions, and reinventing yourself at any age.&lt;/p&gt;</content:encoded>

 <enclosure length="12249965" type="audio/mpeg" url="https://audio2.redcircle.com/episodes/7ceed3b6-c6e2-4692-861c-87ad00c89af7/stream.mp3"/>